 Nowadays, some people choose to arrange things for themselves.
 However if you choose not to engage a funeral director you will need to arrange appropriate collection and transportation of your loved one’s body.
 You can get more advice about this from the Natural Death Centre or from the Cemeteries and Crematorium Department of your Local Authority.

-Funeral directors will organise appropriate funerals for people of different faiths, or you may prefer to contact your own religious leader.
-A funeral director will can arrange a minister for you but if you have a particular minister in mind it is advisable to contact him or her yourself to find out their availability.
+Funeral directors are experienced in organising appropriate funerals for people of different faiths, and can arrange a minister for you.
+If you have a particular minister in mind then the funeral director can contact them or you can contact them yourself to find out their availability.
 A civil ceremony can be arranged through a Kent County Council or East Sussex County Council civil funeral celebrant.
-Services can be held anywhere that is not a religious building and can include a hymn or prayer if you wish.
+Civil services can be held anywhere that is not a religious building and can include a hymn or prayer if you wish.
 Civil funerals can be arranged through your funeral director or contact your nearest Register Office.
 The British Humanist Association can arrange secular funeral ceremonies that do not include prayers or hymns or you can also ask your funeral director about this.
-You can arrange a funeral without the help of a funeral director.
-If you wish to do this, contact the Cemeteries and Crematorium Department of your Local Authority or the Natural Death Centre.

 It is important to find out if your loved one has a Will; this will say what should happen to any property and possessions and may discuss a loved ones wishes for funeral arrangements.
 The person who deals with everything owned by the person who dies is known as the personal representative (or the executor if there is a Will).
 The personal representative or executor may wish to deal with matters by themselves but a solicitor will be pleased to advise or handle the matter for you.
 A solicitor will make a charge for this service.